GwennKoi/vscode-lpc-lang/README.md

-# Visual Studio Code LPC Language Extension
+# LPC Language Extension for Visual Studio Code

 LPmud C Language syntax highlighting for the FLUFFOS branch of LPmud drivers.